BogacSabuncu/finn-moji/README.md

-# Finmoji :smiley_cat:
+# Finn-Moji :smiley_cat:

-With Finmoji, taking responsibility for your personal finances has never been more fun or hassle-free.
-Finmoji can assist you in allocating your income to a budget within your means.
+With Finn-Moji, taking responsibility for your personal finances has never been more fun or hassle-free.
+Finn-Moji can assist you in allocating your income to a budget within your means.

 ### Overview